Ohio University Student Health Insurance

 A: If your government sponsors you and provides health insurance, you may not be required to purchase

-If you have any other questions about your health insurance, we encourage you to schedule an appointment with your OPIE advisor in Gordy 155.
+If you have any other questions about your health insurance, we encourage you to schedule an appointment with Cecily Long in Gordy 155a.